Safe and healthy travelling, as a high school student

 Digital storytelling represents an event-presenting technique using a combination of images, text, music, and videos.
-Twelve grade high school students interested in participating in this contest should develop a digital storytelling (between 1 to 2 minutes long) depicting their own view regarding the impact of COVID-19 on mental health, while staying home, as a highschool student.
-Students can choose to describe this issue from an educational, social, economic, and/ or public health-related standpoint, by using one or multiple perspectives (i.e. their own perspective, the perspective of their classmates, or the perspective of their parents/teachers).
+Twelve grade high school students interested in participating in this contest should develop a digital story (between 1 to 2 minutes long) depicting their own view on safe and healthy travelling.
+No matter the distance we are travelling, having a safe road infrastructure, safety technologies in cars and using safety devices when travelling will not only protect us but all traffic participants: drivers, passengers, pedestrians, and cyclists.
+Students can choose to describe the need for a safe and healthy journey from an educational, social, economic, and/ or public health-related standpoint, by using one or multiple perspectives (i.e. their own perspective, the perspective of their classmates, or the perspective of their siblings/parents/teachers) as there are different road users, with different needs and different definition of safe place when travelling.
 All stories should be developed in English.
 Also, it is mandatory for the voice of the student to be heard during the video (i.e. as the narrating voice).

 How will this contest count for my admission to the Department of Public Health?

-At the end of this contest we will determine three winners (see Submission & evaluation section) who will be automatically admitted to the Department of Public Health in the 2021-2022 university year.
-All three winners will be admitted to tuition-free places, provided that they have a Baccalaureate degree by the 2021-2022 university admission session and submit their file to the Department of Public Health during the admission period.
+At the end of this contest, we will determine three winners (see Submission & evaluation section) who will be automatically admitted to the Department of Public Health in the 2022-2023 university year.
+All three winners will be admitted to tuition-free places, provided that they have a Baccalaureate degree by the 2022-2023 university admission session and submit their file to the Department of Public Health during the admission period.

 There are multiple online sources where you can find information about how to develop a digital story.
 You can review the resources provided below or you can perform a Google search using “digital storytelling” as searching words.

 Also, click here if you want to see what students from previous years used to develop their digital storytelling videos.
 This could help you be among the winners of the contest!